jlinkemeyer/DRL-MultiAgent/README.md

 **Options:** You have different options on how you would like to train.
 You can set different flags when calling `python main.py`.
 You have the option to use `--incr_batch True` to use code that increases batch size during training.
-You can also use a learning rate decrease during training by passing the flag `--decr_lr True`. <!--If you want to train without the Unity exe opening up a new window, you can use the flag `--no_graphics True`-->
+You can also use a learning rate decrease during training by passing the flag `--decr_lr True`.